 Pro Tip: Most Antarctic cruises are expensive and long simply because of the distance covered, but there are some shorter and less eye-opening-priced options.

 From penguins to pussycats.
 This Meow Cruise is a bit of an odd one.
-It is a week-long cruise in October from Florida to the Mexican coast, taking in Cozumel, Costa Maya, and Roatan, and it is themed for cat lovers — but minus actual cats.
+In 2024, there is a 4-day cruise out of Florida, and in 2025, they are taking you all the way to Alaska.
+And it is themed for cat lovers — but minus actual cats.
 Cat lovers come together, enjoy meetups, quizzes on cats, kitty scavenger hunts, and get a kitty goodie bag, but can only cuddle the odd kitty when on land.
 Still, the cruise certainly brings together like-minded people, and is affordable, with nice cabins and plenty of activities.

 Pro Tip: More of a dog person?
-Try the Corgi Cruise.
+Try the Corgi Cruise, back for bookings in 2024.

 Europe in winter is simply lovely and a visit around Christmas time is fun when the atmospheric markets are in full swing.
 This 12-day cruise, on a river cruise ship accommodating around 160 passengers, takes you from Zurich, Switzerland, to Amsterdam, Netherlands, via famous Christmas market cities such as Strasbourg, France, and Cologne, Germany.
 Four countries, 5-star service (including your own butler), plenty of Christmas Markets and cheer, including regular helpings of roasted chestnuts and mulled wine.
 Sounds like a perfect Christmas getaway to me.

 Pro Tip: Slightly pushed for time?
-There is an 8-day itinerary of the same cruise available, cutting out Strasbourg, though.
+There is an 8-day itinerary of the same cruise available, cutting out Lucerne, Bern, and Montreux, though.

 I love the idea of not only stepping off a cruise brimming with impressions of an exciting destination but also fitted out with some new useful skills.
 Holland America Line cruises offer a selection of shore excursions curated by Food & Wine, that offer anything from market visits to cooking lessons and wine tastings.
 From learning how to prepare ceviche in Curacao, or making a traditional pizza in Naples, to shopping for and then cooking up a perfect Pad Thai in Bangkok, you’ll bring home a skill that will keep reminding you of your destination.